Samsung Labor Day Sale: Save on TVs, Smartphones, Appliances and More

 Kitchen appliances are among the best items to buy with Labor Day deals.
 Samsung's limited-time offers include up to $1,200 off refrigerators, $550 off washers and dryers, and so much more.
 Whether you're upgrading or moving into a new home, we've found the best deals on Samsung appliances you can get right now.

-Ahead, check out the best deals to shop from Samsung's Labor Day 2022 sale.
+Ahead, check out the best deals you can still shop from Samsung's Labor Day 2022 sale.

 Best Samsung Labor Day TV Deals